jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Workflow Control**: Controls workflow termination by checking retry limits and routing to finalizer when limits are exceeded.

 **State Management**: Reads retry counts and retry limits from state.
-Updates next_step, final_answer, and final_reasoning_trace in state when limits are exceeded.
+Updates retry_failed, next_step, final_answer, and final_reasoning_trace in state when limits are exceeded.

 **Communication Patterns**: None.
 This component does not communicate, rather it checks retry limits